 The main output will be a spreadsheet of site-specific presence/absence records of the focal threatened plants and animals and alpha diversity measures for fungi.

 The results will be discussed in the final report for the project; there are no specific deliverables for this task.

 PROGRESS REPORT

-This task will be complete in June 2024.
+This task is complete.